Kiya: KV35 "Younger Lady" mummy

 Some have speculated that the mummy known as the Younger Lady, discovered in KV35, might be that of Kiya.
 According to Joann Fletcher (who controversially identified the mummy as Nefertiti) a Nubian-style wig was found near the mummy.
 This style was also associated with Kiya.

 DNA test results published in February 2010 have shown conclusively that the Younger Lady mummy was the mother of Tutankhamun, and by extension a wife of Akhenaten.
 The results also show that she was a full sister to her husband, and that they were both the children of Amenhotep III and Queen Tiye.
-This family relationship rules out the possibility that the Younger Lady was Kiya, because no known artifact accords Kiya the title or attribute "god's daughter."
+This family relationship rules out the possibility that the Younger Lady was Kiya, because no known artifact accords Kiya the title or attribute "King's daughter."
 For similar reasons Nefertiti is also ruled out.
 The report concludes that either Nebetah or Beketaten, younger daughters of Amenhotep III who are not known to have married their father, are the most likely candidates for the identity of the Younger Lady mummy.

+On another hand, Joyce Tyldesley expressed doubt about veracity of genetic testing due to contamination and inbreeding in royal family that could potentially make ambiguous readings of genetic relationships between examined individuals.
+She views as improbable that such important lady as Akhenaten's sister would be omitted in sources from Amarna had she been mother of his heir, and ignoring genetic results, she still considers it is plausible that Tutankhamun was son of Kiya.